Conceiva/MezzmoKodiPlugin/README.txt

 -  Significant database speed improvement (>75%) by reducing the number of times the addon opens and closes the Kodi database.
 -  Added user ratings from Mezzmo to movie search panel.
--  Fixed logging error which could cause a playlost not to load completely if Kodi was in debug mode and a playlist item was missing the icon variable from Mezzmo.
+-  Fixed logging error which could cause a playlist not to load completely if Kodi was in debug mode and a playlist item was missing the icon variable from Mezzmo.

 v1.0.8.3